kartikshastrakar/kartikshastrakar/README.md

 - 👋 Hi, I’m @kartikshastrakar
 - 👀 I’m interested in Data science,Machine learning,Deep learning and Artificial intelligence
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Quantum Machine Learning
 - 💞️ I’m actively looking for job in Data Science
 - 📫 How to reach me...
+[LinkedIn](https://www.linkedin.com/in/kartik-shastrakar-054783166) or G-mail:- kartikshastrakar04@gmail.com

 <!---
 kartikshastrakar/kartikshastrakar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.